thescientist13/HP_Stuff/content/Harrypedia/magic/_index.md

 * [Magical Animals]({{< relref "animals" >}})
 * [Spells]({{< relref "spells" >}}) - curses, hexes, jinks, charms, transfiguration
+   * [wands][]
-   * > The wand is a European invention, and while African witches and wizards
+       > The wand is a European invention, and while African witches and wizards
        > have adopted it as a useful tool in the last century, many spells are
        > cast simply by pointing the finger or through hand gestures.[^210304-5]
    * Mrs. Rowling published a Book of Spells only available on Playstation.[^210406-44]  There seems to be a [transcript available][BoST], and mentions a fair number of [spells]({{< relref "spells" >}}).
    * I am putting together my own book of spells [here]({{< relref "spells" >}}).
 I am not trying to build a useful spell book, but rather a reference of names and sources.
-   * Transfiguration is troubling on a few levels.
+   * [Transfiguration][] is troubling on a few levels.
       * Are transfiguration permanent or temporary?
       * Are you changing the form, the substance, or both?
 [Gamp’s Law][hpl1] suggests that this is a complicated answer.
       * The vanishing spell on living things is *really* disturbing.
 If you master this on a mammal, you essentially have the perfect murder weapon.
    * Fidelius Charm has contradictory information available.
-     * When Hermione disapperates from the Ministry in book 7, bringing Yaxley along, she claims that since [[Dumbledore|adults/Dumbledore]] died, they are *each* secret keepers, and so she has effectively told Yaxley the secret.[^210902-3]
+     * When [Hermione][] disapperates from the Ministry in book 7, bringing Yaxley along, she claims that since [Dumbledore][] died, they are *each* secret keepers, and so she has effectively told Yaxley the secret.[^210902-3]
      * Mrs. Rowling, writing in her web page FAQ, writes
        > When a Secret-Keeper dies, their secret dies with them, or, to put it
        > another way, the status of their secret will remain as it was at the